 the Marriott Hotel on the western portion.

-River Canoe and Kayak offers rentals from a site near this
+River Canoe and Kayak) has a paddling store at a site near this

 The NorumbegaPark.com website has historic information and photos.
 A Boston Globe article talks about the creator of the website, and about the park.